This page contains links to various FERC posting requirements and other regulatory information.

 System Planning EngineersChief Operating OfficerResponsible for developing and analyzing transmission system improvement scenarios to enhance transfer capability, to reduce losses, to simplify the operation and improve the reliability and power quality of the integrated transmission system.

-Team Lead, System ProtectionDirector, Transmission AssetsResponsible for leading the System Protection Technicians and their functions.
+Supervisor, System ProtectionDirector, EngineeringResponsible for leading the System Protection Technicians and their functions.

-System Protection TechniciansTeam Lead, System ProtectionResponsible for the installation, maintenance, troubleshooting and repairs of critical protection and control systems.
+System Protection TechniciansSupervisor, System ProtectionResponsible for the installation, maintenance, troubleshooting and repairs of critical protection and control systems.

 Director, Operations and EMSChief Operating OfficerResponsible for leading and directing staff and resources for the Company’s power system operation functions.

-Outage CoordinatorsDirector, Operations and EMSResponsible for coordinating planned outages of the Company’s transmission facilities and other utilities.
+Outage CoordinatorsManager of Operations SupportResponsible for coordinating planned outages of the Company’s transmission facilities and other utilities.

-Operations EngineerDirector, Operations and EMSResponsible for supporting the Company’s NERC compliance program, and developing and maintaining operating procedures, guidelines, standards and instructions.
+Operations EngineerManager of Operations SupportResponsible for supporting the Company’s NERC compliance program, and developing and maintaining operating procedures, guidelines, standards and instructions.

 Manager, Control Center OperationsDirector, Operations and EMSResponsible for all activities around monitoring and regulating the operation of the transmission system.